zhaben/xrp-genie/README.md

   from three integration modes—devnet faucet, Xaman wallet, or Web3Auth social login—and get a production-ready Next.js app in seconds.

-Generate complete Next.js wallet apps with `npx xrp-genie init`.
+Generate complete XRPL wallet apps with `npx xrp-genie init`.

 It supports three levels of complexity — from beginner-friendly devnet wallets for testing to advanced account abstraction for the most sophisticated production use cases with mainstream users.